Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 #### EXERCISE: Change other properties:

 1. **Prefab:** This is the name of the asset used in this POI.
-   - Try replacing this Prefab name with one from another POIs.
+   - Try replacing a Prefab name with one from another POIs.
 You will then have two of the same color, but of course one will have the properties of this POI.
-   - To avoid confusion, please replace the StripesCube Prefab name (and Save!) before you go on to the other properties.
+   - To avoid confusion from having two POIs that look exactly the same, we recommend setting the Prefab name (and Save!) back to the original before you go on to try other properties.

-2. **Scaling factor:** try 0.5 and then try 2.
+2. **Scaling factor:** try 0.5, and view the layer to see how that looks.
+Then try 2.

 3. **Vertical rotation:** try 30° (since they are cubes, 90° and 180° will look the same!)